JeanMangholz/ACW2_ECommerce_EBusiness/README.txt

                                             image2_rolloveroff.jpg and image2_rolloveron.jpg

-        and in script folder, update the name of the images in scriptRollover.js
+        and in script folder, update the name of the images in scriptRollover.js call the javascript file add the end of the html file (rollover script)

 11 - When you have finish your part: update the knowledge of the chatbot.
 The chatbot helps the navigation of the client on the website.
     The javascript program checks if it knowns one of the words that the customer has written (can be a word or a phrase).
 If it is not present, it will say that it doesn't understand the query.
 Otherwise, it will respond with a link.